Oral Surgery at AZ Max

 When can I go back to work after oral surgery?

-How long after oral surgery can I smoke?
+How long after oral surgery can you smoke?

 It is recommended that you not smoke at all after oral surgery.
 Smoking can delay healing and increase the risk of complications.